DanielMcFarlane/mcfarlane-tyres/README.md

 #### Search & Basket
 A streamlined interface for searching tyres using detailed filters such as width, profile, rim size and speed rating.
 Users can add tyres to their basket which triggers a confirmation pop-up and haptic feedback.
-The basket view adapts depending on whether the user is logged in or logged out allowing logged-in users to manage their selected items, modify quantities and proceed to checkout, while guests have a limited view.
+The basket view adapts depending on whether the user is logged in or logged out allowing logged-in users to manage their selected items, modify quantities and proceed to checkout while guests have a limited view.

 <div>
   <img src="Screenshots/Search_and_add_to_basket.png" alt="Search and Add to Basket" width="250"/>